Corporate Governance and Sustainability Committee

 -

-Throughout the year, the Committee has performed its assigned duty with prudence, competence, and independence to strengthen PTTEP’s corporate governance, business ethics, and sustainability development for the optimal benefit of the organization, shareholders, and stakeholders.
-The Committee also informed the Board of Directors on the performance report on a quarterly basis.
+Throughout the year, the Committee has performed its assigned duties with prudence, competence, and independence to strengthen PTTEP’s corporate governance, business ethics, and sustainability development for the optimal benefit of the organization, shareholders, and stakeholders.
+The Committee also informed the Board of Directors of the performance report on a quarterly basis.

 Chairman of the Corporate Governance and Sustainability Committee